omer0695/SportsPoll/README.md

-# Solution by Omer Saleem
+# Solution by Omer Saleem - Senior Frontend Developer

 ## Technology Stack
 The app is created using latest version of React and Built in React state management is used for state.